Green@Uncle Bo Bo's Fish & Grits—Another S.B. Middlebrook Short Story

 Ursula had no intention of engaging Maryliz in small talk, and Ford knew it.
 "She's originally from Baltimore, Maryland," He said, hoping to block so that Ursula wouldn't need to say another word to Maryliz.
 Or things could get ugly.

 "Oh," said Maryliz.
 "I don't know nobody from dare."

 Another customer waved to their waitress.
 She looked at Mr. Juke and he winked.
 Then she said, "Umma go see what he wont, y'all look at the menus and I'll git yo order when I git back, okay?
 Mr. Juke?
-Look after Brenford for a minute?"
+Look after Brenford for a minute, okay?"

-"Show will," said Mr. Juke.
-The lovable giant bent down and peeked inside the stroller, then he started talking to the infant.
+"Show will," Mr. Juke said.
+"Show will."
+The lovable giant bent down and peeked inside the stroller, then started talking to the infant.
 The baby just looked at him, cooing and smiling.